jmfrancklab/pyspecdata/README.rst

+**We are now in transition from Python 2 to Python 3**:
-If you already know that you want to install -- you can skip to the quick-start_.
+If you already know that you want to install, and you are using Anaconda, you should see [conda_upgrade.md](conda_upgrade.md).

 We are currently working to add fast compiled Fortran functions for things like 2D ILT (Tikhonov regularization with basis set compression) for NMR (Nuclear Magnetic Resonance),